Sparsification of Matrices and Compressed Sensing: Introduction

 First we survey some previous work on sparse compressed sensing matrices.
-Then in Section \ref{SectionMethod}, we give a formal definition of sparsification, and describe algorithms used to generate random matrices and random vectors as well as the recovery algorithms.
-In Section \ref{SectionResults} we describe the results of extensive simulations.
+Then in Section \ref{SectionMethod}, we give a formal definition of sparsification, and describe algorithms used to generate random matrices and random vectors, as well as the recovery algorithms.
+In Section~\ref{SectionResults} we describe the results of extensive simulations.
 These provide substantial computational evidence which suggests that sparsification is a robust phenomenon, providing benefits in both recovery time and proportion of successful recoveries for a wide range of random and structured matrices occurring in the CS literature.
-In particular, Table \ref{Tab1} shows the benefits of sparsification for a range of matrix constructions, while Figure \ref{EffectOfSparsification} illustrates how sparsification improves performance for a range of CS recovery algorithms.
-Finally in Section \ref{SectionConclusion} we conclude with some observations and open questions motivated by our numerical experiments.
+In particular, Table 2 shows the benefits of sparsification for a range of matrix constructions, while Figure \ref{EffectOfSparsification} illustrates how sparsification improves performance for a range of CS recovery algorithms.
+Finally, in Section \ref{SectionConclusion} we conclude with some observations and open questions motivated by our numerical experiments.

-\section{Tradeoffs between sparsity and compressed sensing}
+\section{Tradeoffs between sparsity and compressed \hbox{sensing}}

-A number of authors have investigated methods of replacing random ensembles with more computationally tractable sensing matrices.
-As previously mentioned, foundational results of Cand\`{e}s-Romberg-Tao establish asymptotically sharp results: to recover signals of length $N$ with $k$ non-zero entries, $n = \Theta(k\log N)$ measurements are necessary.
+A number of authors have investigated ways of replacing random ensembles with more computationally tractable sensing matrices.
+As previously mentioned, foundational results of Cand\`{e}s et al. establish asymptotically sharp results: to recover signals of length $N$ with $k$ non-zero entries, $n = \Theta(k\log N)$ measurements are necessary.
 Work of Chandar established that when $n = \Theta(k\log N)$, then the columns of $\Phi$ must contain at least $\Theta(\min\{k, N/n\})$ non-zero entries \cite{Chandar}.
-In \cite{NelsonNguyen}, Nelson-Nguyen establish an essentially optimal result when $n = \Theta(k\log N)$ and $k < N/ \log^{3} N$.
-They show that each column of $\Phi$ necessarily contains $\Theta(k \log N)$ non-zero entries; \emph{i.e.} the proportion of non-zero entries in $\Phi$ cannot tend to zero.
+In \cite{NelsonNguyen}, \hbox{Nelson} and Nguyen establish an essentially optimal result when $n = \Theta(k\log N)$ and $k < N/ \log^{3} N$.
+They show that each column of $\Phi$ necessarily contains $\Theta(k \log N)$ non-zero entries; i.e., the proportion of non-zero entries in $\Phi$ cannot tend to zero as $N$ tends to $\infty$.